AchidFarooq/DeepLinkProject/README.md

 # DeepLinkProject
-This is a sample project with a modified Wikipedia iOS app included
+This is a sample project with a modified Wikipedia iOS app included on git.

+# Instructions
+Please first install the Wikipedia app first in simulator or on a real device, then install the Deeplink app.
+After installing you can start getting the locations and press on one of the locations to open the Wikipedia app with the right location.

+# Architecture
+We chose for a MVVM architecture because of easy testability.